 sit on the 10 radial floor joists and the 10

-perimeter floor joists (shown in the above photo).
+perimeter floor joists (below left).
 I installed two

 additional concentric rings of floor joists, each set 40 cm on

 center.
-The following top and bottom drawings show the base structure
+The below left and right diagrams show the base structure

 floor joist plan and side plan, respectively.

 structure was connected to 4 pressure treated posts,

 anchored in concrete and located around the outer perimeter (below

 photo).
 If I ever want to move the structure, it can then be easily

 flooring.
 I replaced the temporary screws with M8